zeljkoagic/xnli/README.md

-# Baselines and test data for cross-lingual inference
+## Baselines and test data for cross-lingual inference

-You'd like to use our test data?
+Just clone to get the test data.

-Contact [Zeljko](mailto:zeag@itu.dk) or [Natalie](mailto:nael@itu.dk) and we'll send it straight away.
-For the time being, we're still setting things up here. :-)
+The multilingual embeddings are too big to fit the repository.

-The multilingual embeddings are too big to fit the repository anyway, but do contact us for those as well.
+[Contact us](mailto:zeag@itu.dk) and we'll send it straight away.

 If you use our data, please cite: